 But I really want to write fan fiction.

-Please look into legal ways to do so, such as Kindle Worlds.
+Please look into legal ways to do so.
 Michelle stands firm in her choice NOT to authorize fan fiction of her worlds or characters.

 I have a story idea, can I send it to you?

 Legal Team says No. Any story ideas sent to Michelle will not be read by the author and will be deleted immediately.

 Will you Co-Write a book with me?

 Michelle has a full writing schedule.
 She is very particular about the projects she takes on.
 You are welcome to contact her through the website.